 The garden is filled with mint already – time for fresh mint tea!
 In Greece, mint tea is usually used as a folk remedy for stomach aches.
 Certainly that’s how I knew it growing up.
-I think it’s too good to save only for times when you’re under the weather and I brew it up year round.
+I think it’s too good to save only for times when you’re under the weather and I brew it up year-round.
+I often sometimes opt for other types of tea to alternate the flavors and health benefits I experience, for instance, you could try adding mint to a tea blend like this Kumari Gold or similar products.
+Experimentation with tea can sometimes bring you to some incredible flavors.

 For an authentic experience, have your tea in a small glass the way it’s served in many places throughout Greece.
 You can add sugar, honey or lemon.
 I happen to like mine as is.
 Let me know which is your favorite!